 3. Travel during prime travel hours

 To stay safe on the road, it’s important to follow the trends of travel.
 While I am guilty of catching the 5 am flight, the safest option is to fly during daylight hours and land at your new destination during daylight hours.
 Catching a flight at 5 am means that you’re hailing a cab at 3 am.
-And landing in a new destination at midnight means that you won’t get to your hotel until 1 am.
+And landing in a new destination at midnight means that you won’t get to your hotel until one in the morning.
 Stay smart about when you’re taking off and landing to best avoid any problems or feelings of uncertainty.